Revenue stamps of Eritrea

 Eritrea first issued revenue stamps under the Italian Eritrea administration.
 It continued to issue revenues under British and Ethiopian occupation, as well as when it became an independent state.
 The capital Asmara also issued some revenues.

 Italian colony (until 1941)

 Eritrea's first revenues were issued when it was still an Italian colony.
 There were issues for stamp duty (Marca da Bollo), bills of exchange (Marca da Bollo per Cambiali) and passports (Atti Esteri Passaporti), all of which were Italian revenues overprinted ERITREA.
-Apart of these there were stamps for bills of lading (Tassa Camerale sulle Polizze de Carico), which had designs with the coat of arms of Italy in the centre.
+Apart from these there were stamps for bills of lading (Tassa Camerale sulle Polizze de Carico), which had designs with the coat of arms of Italy in the centre.
 These were Italian Eritrea's only revenues which were not overprints on Italy.

 In addition, Eritrea also used general revenue issues for use in all Italian colonies, as well as revenue stamps of Italian East Africa.

 British occupation (1943 to 1952)

 The British occupied Eritrea during World War II and introduced revenues for Eritrea in 1943.
 The first issue consisted of stamps of the Italian colonies overprinted ERITREAN Inland Revenue and the value in cents or shillings.
 These were later replaced with similar ones with the overprint reading ERITREA INLAND REVENUE.
 In 1944, keytypes were issued, with designs similar to the ones used in Italian Somaliland.
 These continued to be used until the end of the British occupation.
 There were also some surcharges.

 In 1947, the 4c keytype stamp was issued overprinted CYRENAICA P.T.
 25 for use in Cyrenaica, which was also under British Military Administration.